 The body is given a vaccine which is a small dose of an inactive form of a germ (bacterium or virus), or a poison (toxin) made by the germ.
 As it is inactive, it does not cause infection.
 However, the body makes antibodies and/or white blood cells (immune cells) against the germ or toxin.
 Antibodies are proteins in the bloodstream that attack infecting germs.
 Once we are immunised, the antibodies and/or immune cells are ready to attack the germ if it begins to invade our body.
 More antibody can quickly be made from cells which have previously made the particular antibody.

-For some bacteria and viruses it has been difficult to produce a vaccine, but technology is advancing and new vaccines will be available in the future.
+For some bacteria and viruses it has been difficult to produce a vaccine; however, technology is advancing and new vaccines will be available in the future.

-A newborn baby has passive immunity to several diseases, such as measles, mumps and rubella, from antibodies passed from its mother via the placenta.
-This passive immunity of babies usually only lasts for a few weeks or months but, for measles, mumps and rubella, it lasts up to one year.
+A newborn baby has passive immunity to several diseases, such as measles, mumps and rubella (MMR), from antibodies passed from its mother via the placenta.
+This passive immunity of babies usually only lasts for a few weeks or months but, for MMR, it lasts up to one year.
 Immunisation with vaccines is called active immunity and provides long-term immunity.

 Immunisation has caused dramatic improvements in health; diphtheria, tetanus, whooping cough (pertussis), measles and polio are now rare in many countries.
+Vaccination resulted in smallpox being eradicated from the world.
+It is hoped the same will soon be true for polio.
+Even some of the less serious illnesses for which there are vaccines can have life-threatening complications in some people.
+Immunisation saves countless lives.
 Some immunisations are offered to all people through the childhood immunisation programme.
 Some are offered to at-risk groups - listed below.